Glamour Magazine Hungary

-I can’t really have a favourite and it is changing from season to another.
+I can’t really have a favorite and it is changing from season to another.
 Let’s put it in a different way: Michael Kors is a genius in basic pieces and it is very easy to build a prospering wardrobe with his brand.
 Karl Lagerfeld can sell anything, Miuccia Prada is a genius.
 I love Burberry forever and I think Christopher Bailey is a class, I want everything from their collection.
-Also, I think H&M is the most modern high fashion company on the World.
-I love that Hungarian designers start to show themselves on the international markets.
+Also, I think H&M is the most modern high fashion company in the World.
+I love that Hungarian designers start to show themselves in the international markets.
 Watch out for Dora Abodi, Napsugar von Bittera, Use Unused, Nanushka, Kata Szegedi and more.
 You all have to buy from them when you visit this beautiful country!

 What styling advice would you give other women?

 Focus.
 Don’t get puzzled by the thousands of trends.
 Get the basic pieces of the season and depend on them.
 Invest in very good quality garments and change the bits and pieces to refresh the look again and again.
-You have to find a good balance in life and in your dressing between stability and changing.
+You have to find a good balance in life and in your dressing between stability and change.
 I believe that is one of the keys to happiness.